-

 What is a Self-Billed E-Invoice?

-A self-billed e-invoice is an invoice created by the buyer rather than the seller.
-This practice is employed in cases where the seller is unable or not required to issue an invoice, such as when dealing with foreign suppliers, individuals not engaged in business, or certain financial transactions like dividends or compensation.
+Firstly, a self-billed e-invoice is an invoice created by the buyer rather than the seller.
+To clarify, this practice is employed in cases where the seller is unable or not required to issue an invoice, such as when dealing with foreign suppliers, individuals not engaged in business, or certain financial transactions like dividends or compensation.

 Difference from Standard E-Invoices